project-agonyl/pdb-data-structures/README.md

-# pdb-data-structures
+# PDB data structures

-Data structures extracted from A3 online episode 5 server PDB files using PDBRipper for emulator development
+Data structures extracted from A3 online episode 5 server PDB files using PDBRipper for emulator development.